Bash Scripting Note

 Non built-in commands

-can only find built-in commnads, non built-in can be found usingls \bin
+helpcan only find built-in commnads, non built-in can be found usingls \bin, wherebinfolder stands for binary

 - To pause execute for n seconds: